 History Of The Next Gen ATP Finals

-The award-winning Next Gen ATP Finals, which was first established in 2017, features the best eight qualified 21-and-under players of the season.
+The award-winning Next Gen ATP Finals, which was first established in 2017, features the best eight qualified 20-and-under players of the season.
 The event showcases a series of rule changes and innovations aimed at creating a high-tempo, cutting-edge and TV-friendly product that are geared towards attracting new and younger fans into the sport, while at the same time retaining the sport’s traditional fan-base.
 Played on a singles-only court, there are shorter format matches — first to four games sets (Tie-Break at 3-All), best-of-five sets, with no-Ad scoring — electronic line-calling 'Hawk-Eye Live', a no-let rule, player coaching and ‘free movement’ policy to enable fans to move freely in and out of the stadium.
 The tournament takes place over five days, with two round robin groups, followed by the semi-finals and final.
 In 2024, the format changed to feature the best 20-and-under players of the season, rather than 21-and-under.

 Hyeon Chung captured the inaugural title over Andrey Rublev in 2017, with Karen Khachanov, Denis Shapovalov, Borna Coric, Jared Donaldson, Daniil Medvedev and Italian wild card Gianluigi Quinzi also competing at the Fiera Milano.